 There is a great deal of writing on the East Cape Frontier Wars but much of it is either superficial or has a distinct political agenda.
 The most balanced and considered overview is John Milton’s 1983 The Edges of War: A history of Frontier Wars (1702-1878) published by Juta & Co. of Cape Town.
 It is regrettably out of print but is still widely available in libraries and at second hand book shops.
 Jeff Peires’ The House of Phalo’ published by Ravan Press in 1981 is another excellent source.
 Regrettably the same cannot be said of Noel Mostert’s Frontiers.
 There are also many interesting primary accounts of these years of conflict.
 A few examples are PPJ Coetser’s Gebeurtenisse uit die Kaffer Oorloge van 1834,1835,1846.1850 tot 1853 published in 1897; Buck Adams’ (1884) The narrative of Private Buck Adams, 7th (Princess Royal’s) Dragoon Guards on the Eastern Frontier of the Cape of Good Hope 1843 – 1848, published by the Van Riebeeck Society in 1941; John Shipp’s Memoirs of the extraordinary military career of John Shipp, late a Lieut. in his Majesty’s 87th Regiment published in 1832; and Isaiah Staples’ Narrative of the Eighth Frontier War of 1851-1853 – a reprint published by the State library in 1974.

 Figure 4 The hamlet of Grahamstown in 1822, three years after the battle which was fought to the right (east) of the picture.
-The painting shows the axis of the modern High Street: The small St George’s Church can be seen on the extreme right.
-The brown building in the left foreground still stands on the corner of High Street and Somerset Street.
+The painting shows the axis of the modern High Street: the small St George’s Church can be seen on the extreme right.
+The single storey building at centre left is possibly the original gaol which still stands in High Street.
 Watercolour by ‘An Officer’.
 The painting is owned by the Albany Museum in Grahamstown and is in the Common Domain on the Internet.